Skip to content

 Experience Modification Factor

 An experience modification factor, often called an experience mod or e-mod, compares a business's workers' compensation claim history to similar businesses.
-A better-than-average loss history may help reduce premium, while worse-than-average claim results may increase costs.
+A better-than-average claim history may help reduce premium, while worse-than-average claim results may increase costs.

 Workers' compensation rules vary by state.
 Businesses with employees in more than one state need to review where employees work, where payroll is reported, and which state rules apply.